Explainable Bayesian Optimization: Introduction

+We evaluate the explanation quality (qualitative and quantitative) of TNTRules using metrics derived from the XAI literature (Co-12 framework)~\cite{10.1145/3583558}.
+Although there are numerous, competing metrics for evaluating explanation quality, we focus on the three evaluation criteria from the Co-12 framework, that are relevant to our use case: Correctness (quantitative), Completeness (quantitative and qualitative), and Compactness (qualitative).
+Ideally, explanations should be consistent with the model they are explaining (correctness), thorough in their coverage (completeness), and concise enough for users to easily understand (compactness).
+A high-quality explanation would score well on all three metrics.

-\begin{enumerate} \item We present a method for explaining Bayesian Optimization as a set of global rules and local actionable explanations. \item We introduce a novel variance based pruning technique for HAC to encode uncertainty. \item We introduce a novel method based on multiobjective optimization to maximize the quality of explanations produced by TNTRules. \item Our evaluation on hyperparameter optimization tasks shows that TNTRules outperforms other explanation methods.
+Current literature lacks directly comparable methods for evaluating TNTRules -- apart from RXBO~\cite{chakraborty_post-hoc_nodate} -- which is why we adapted existing approaches (decision rules~\cite{apte1997data} and RuleXAI~\cite{macha2022rulexai}) from the XAI literature to provide diverse baselines for comparison.
+Our results show that TNTRules generate high-fidelity, compact, and complete explanations, which shows substantial improvement from the baseline methods.
+More specifically, we make the following contributions: \begin{enumerate} \item We introduce TNTRules, a method for explaining Bayesian Optimization as a set of global rules and local actionable explanations. \item We introduce a variance pruning technique for hierarchical agglomerative clustering to encode uncertainty. \item We introduce an optimizaton method based on multi-objective criteria to maximize the quality of explanations. \item Our functionally grounded evaluation of hyperparameter optimization tasks shows that TNTRules outperform other explanation methods.
 On common optimization test functions, we show TNTRules' capability to identify the optimal region and its potential to detect other local minima. \end{enumerate}